luisgarcez11/qualitycontrol/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission.
+This is a first submission.

-* keras is now under undirected quotation marks in the description text.

-* New added reference in description field. in the DESCRIPTION file.

-keras and Dataframes are not mispelled words.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.